tpolecat/tpolecat.github.io/_doobie-0.2.3-SNAPSHOT/05-Parameterized.md

 So what's going on?
 It looks like we're just dropping a string literal into our SQL string, but actually we're constructing a proper parameterized `PreparedStatement`, and the `minProp` value is ultimately set via a call to `setInt` (see "Diving Deeper" below).

-**doobie** allows you to interpolate any JVM type that has a target mapping defined by the JDBC spec, plus vendor-specific types and custom column types that you define.
+**doobie** allows you to interpolate values of any type with a `Atom` instance, which includes

+- any JVM type that has a target mapping defined by the JDBC specification,
+- vendor-specific types defined by extension packages,
+- custom column types that you define, and
+- single-member products (case classes, typically) of any of the above.

 We will discuss custom type mappings in a later chapter.

 ### Multiple Parameters